Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 However, which should our pets drink?
 The web offers numerous discussions and forums with ideas about water sources and filtration types that are "ideal" for pets.

-1.1 Tap Water Risks to Dog's Water Bowl
+1.1 Tap Water Risks to the Dog's Water Bowl

-One concern regarding water is its pH, which can impact our pets' gastrointestinal or urinary tracts.
+One concern regarding water is its pH level, which can affect our pets' gastrointestinal and urinary tracts.

-Another worry about alkaline water comes from the notion that soluble pH in urine increases an animal's likelihood of developing kidney or bladder stones; however, no evidence-based study has demonstrated that the pH of water will directly influence the pH of urine.
+Another concern about alkaline water stems from the notion that a high soluble pH in urine increases an animal's likelihood of developing kidney or bladder stones; however, no evidence-based study has demonstrated that the pH of water directly influences the pH of urine.

 Still, pee remains in the air through other physiologic cycles due to renal tubular function (healthy kidneys).

-1.2 World Health Organization's Global Compendium in Drinking Water
+1.2 World Health Organization's Global Compendium on Drinking Water

 The World Health Organization (WHO) delivered a worldwide summary of the nutrients in drinking water, in which scientists examined the significance of minerals and micronutrients.

-They can improve taste, help us get more of the fundamental minerals we need in our eating routine, and even improve our health.
+They can improve taste, help us get more of the fundamental minerals we need in our diet, and even improve our health.

 A few examinations have even demonstrated how hard water can decrease the risk of gastric and cardiovascular illnesses in people due to its high calcium and magnesium content.

 Sometimes, changing our water can cause other hardships.
-Water softening eliminates hard minerals, such as the magnesium and calcium mentioned previously.
+Water softening eliminates hard minerals, such as magnesium and calcium, mentioned previously.

-The cycle utilizes salt and can cause high sodium content in water when it glitches or, in any event, when it is utilized appropriately.
+The cycle utilizes salt and can result in high sodium content in water, even when used properly.

 For instance, water softeners have been used in cases of hypernatremia (high blood sodium levels).